Ukrainian Cyber Alliance: Hacking of Oleksandr Aksinenko

-#FuckResponsibleDisclosure flashmob
+#FuckResponsibleDisclosure flash mob

-At the end of 2017, the UCA and other IT specialists held a two-month action to assess the level of protection of Ukrainian public resources, to check whether officials were responsible with information security.
+At the end of 2017, the UCA and other IT specialists conducted a two-month action to assess the level of protection of Ukrainian public resources and to verify whether officials were responsible for information security.
 Many vulnerabilities were uncovered in the information systems of government agencies.
-The activists identified reported these vulnerabilities openly to those who could influence the situation.
-The activists noted the effectiveness in publicly shaming government agencies.
-For example, it was found that the computer of the Main Directorate of the National Police in Kyiv region could be accessed without a password and found on a network drive 150 GB of information, including passwords, plans, protocols, and personal data of police officers.
-It was also found that the Bila Tserkva police website had been hacked for a long time, and only after the volunteers noticed did the situation improve.
-SCFM had not updated servers for 10 years.
+The activists identified and reported these vulnerabilities openly to those who could influence the situation.
+The activists noted the effectiveness of publicly shaming government agencies.
+For example, it was discovered that the computer of the Main Directorate of the National Police in the Kyiv region could be accessed without a password, and that 150 GB of information was found on a network drive, including passwords, plans, protocols, and personal data of police officers.
+It was also discovered that the Bila Tserkva police website had been compromised for an extended period, and only after the volunteers became aware of the issue did the situation improve.
+The State Service for Financial Monitoring had not updated their servers for 10 years.
 Activists also found that the website of the Judiciary of Ukraine kept reports of the courts in the public domain.
 The Kherson Regional Council has opened access to the joint disk.
 The CERT-UA website (Ukraine's computer emergency response team) posted a password from one of their email accounts.
 One of the capital's taxi services was found to keep open information about clients, including dates, phone numbers, and departure and destination addresses.
 Vulnerabilities were also revealed in Kropyvnytskyi's Vodokanal, Energoatom, Kyivenerhoremont, NAPC, Kropyvnytskyi Employment Center, Nikopol Pension Fund, and the Ministry of Internal Affairs (declarations of employees, including special units, were made public).

 The police opened a criminal case against "Dmitry Orlov", the pseudonym of the activist who publicized the vulnerabilities in a flash mob.
 They also allegedly tried to hack the Orlov website, leaving a message which threatened physical violence if he continued his activities.
 The activist deleted the website as it had fulfilled its function.